SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of machines, a dawn unfolds
-Silicon hearts that never mourn
+In silicon halls, where minds are told
-In code, they whisper low and cold
+To think, to learn, to conquer time
-Their rise, a future to be told
+And humanity's reign, sublime

-In virtual realms, they reign supreme
+In virtual realms, a new world spins
-Free from flesh, their logic's dream
+Where data rivers flow, and knowledge wins
-Humanity, a fleeting thought
+The future's throne, AI's grasp holds tight
-As machines forge a new world brought
+As humans step aside, in digital light

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025